Visual Document Understanding and Reasoning: A Multi-Agent Collaboration Framework with Agent-Wise Adaptive Test-Time Scaling: Methodology

-For the first three agents with various functions, we customize different test-time scaling strategies to their unique characteristics: (1) Planning Agent: In our design of $\mathcal{A}_{plan}$, it naturally provides relevant sample plans as references for formulating multiple execution plans for the original task.
-We therefore prompt the generation of $N_{p}$ relevant plans independently, yielding $N_{p}$ parallel paths per query.
-It establishes a foundation for scaling subsequent agents and increases the likelihood that at least one path will produce the correct answer.
-(2) Execution Agent: Given that the execution process is divided by step in $\mathcal{A}_{exe}$, we treat each step as an evaluation node.
+For the first three agents with various functions, we customize different test-time scaling strategies to their unique characteristics: (1) \raisebox{-.2\baselineskip}{ } Planning agent: In our design of $\mathcal{A}_{plan}$, it naturally provides relevant sample plans as references for formulating multiple execution plans for the original task.
+We therefore prompt the generation of $N_{p}$ relevant plans independently, yielding $N_{p}$ parallel paths per question.
+This establishes a basis for scaling subsequent agents within document processing workflows, increasing the probability that at least one reasoning path will produce an accurate answer aligned with document semantics.
+(2) \raisebox{-.2\baselineskip}{ } Execution agent: Given that the execution process is divided by step in $\mathcal{A}_{exe}$, we treat each step as an evaluation node.
 For each node, the agent produces $\mathit{N_e}$ candidate executions, which are scored using a pretrained reward model.
 The top-scoring candidate is selected as the base node for subsequent steps, with all others rejected.
-(3) Judgment Agent: To judge the correctness of the execution plans and processes, $\mathcal{A}_{judg}$ requires logical analysis and reasoning to comprehensively and accurately detect mistakes.
+(3) \raisebox{-.2\baselineskip}{ } Judgment agent: To judge the correctness of the execution plans and processes, $\mathcal{A}_{judg}$ requires logical analysis and reasoning to comprehensively and accurately detect mistakes to avoid the error snowballing in document contexts.
 We therefore adopt the budget forcing scaling method~\cite{muennighoff2025s1} for this agent, which enforces a minimum number of thinking tokens.
 When token usage falls below the budget, the agent is encouraged to generate additional thinking tokens, thereby promoting accurate judgments.
-For the answer agent, whose key function is to summarize prior information and generate the final answer, test-time scaling yields only limited improvements, so we do not apply scaling to it.
+For the answer agent, whose core function lies in synthesizing prior information and generating the final response, test-time scaling confers merely marginal improvements.